-After the emergency is over you are entitled to follow-up care to be sure your condition continues to be stable.
+We will partner with the doctors who are providing the emergency care to help manage and follow up on your care.
+After the emergency is over, you are entitled to follow-up care to be sure your condition continues to be stable.
 Your doctors will continue to treat you until your doctors contact us and make plans for additional care.
-Your follow-up care will be covered by our plan.
+We will cover your follow-up post-stabilization care in accord with Medicare guidelines.
+It is very important that your provider call us to get authorization for post-stabilization care before you receive the care from the out-of-network provider.
+In most cases, you will only be held financially liable if you are notified by the out-of-network provider or us about your potential liability.